exercism/python/exercises/practice/darts/.approaches/match-case/content.md

 def score(x, y):
-    toss = ceil(hypot(x, y))
+    throw = ceil(hypot(x, y))

-    match toss:
+    match throw:
-        case toss if toss <= 1: return 10
+        case throw if throw <= 1: return 10
-        case toss if toss <= 5: return 5
+        case throw if throw <= 5: return 5
-        case toss if toss <= 10: return 1
+        case throw if throw <= 10: return 1
         case _: return 0
 ```

-Finally, one can use an [assignment expression][assignment-expression] or [walrus operator][walrus] to calculate the toss value rather than calculating and assigning a variable on a separate line.
+Finally, one can use an [assignment expression][assignment-expression] or [walrus operator][walrus] to calculate the throw value rather than calculating and assigning a variable on a separate line.
 This isn't necessary (_the first variations shows this clearly_) and might be harder to reason about/understand for some programmers: